quickbird-uk/QuickbirdUWPDashboard/README.md

 The server is currently written on ASP.net 4.6 and is due for replacement with ASP.net core.
 The REST API is due to be replaced with a Websocket-based system

+## Authentication
+Uses Azure API APP in-built twitter authentication.
+The Server grabs a token from twitter, and then creates it's own token.
+The token is avaliable in app in Settings tab under Twitter Authentication, click the button called "CopyAuthToken".

+You need to pass this token when making an API request using the header `X-ZUMO-AUTH`

 # Development

 __DASHBOARD__: https://waffle.io/quickbird-uk/QuickbirdUWP